pokynmr/iPick/README.md

 ## Running the iPick module

 The module is integrated into the latest version of POKY and NMRFAM-SPARKY programs which makes starting the program much easier.
 To get the latest version use these links:

 To get POKY:  https://poky.clas.ucdenver.edu

 To get NMRFAM-SPARKY:  https://nmrfam.wisc.edu/nmrfam-sparky-distribution/

 If you are using POKY, you can open the iPick module by using the _two-letter-code_ **iP**.

-If you are using NMRFAM-SPARKY, after installing and running NMRFAM-SPARKY, you can open the iPick module by using the _two-letter-code_ **iP**.
+If you are using NMRFAM-SPARKY, you can open the iPick module by using the _two-letter-code_ **iP**.
 Alternatively, you can use the top menu and open "Extensions", from there, navigate to "Peak" menu and find "iPick Peak Picker".